Does multiple tanks in the inventory benefit the Indian Army?

 Does it help to have multiple tanks in the inventory?

 Absolutely not.
-Multiple equipment means expenses with regards to inventory, training and maintenance.
+Multiple equipment means expenses for inventory, training, and maintenance.
 Multiple tanks for the armored corps have not been adopted by the American or Israeli Armies.

 Merkava Mk.3 Main Battle Tank | Military-Today.com